-Francesca Robinson is a 2020 graduate of the MAEUS program; her thesis focuses on migrant integration in the European Union.
-She is a 5 year BA/MA student and a graduate research assistant for the EUC for 2019-2020.
+Francesca Robinson is a 2020 graduate of the MAEUS program.
+Her thesis focused on migrant integration in the European Union.
+Francesca was a 5-year BA/MA student and worked as a graduate research assistant for the EUC from 2019 to 2020.

 In 1-2 sentences, can you tell us more about your MAEUS thesis topic?